chrisolat/database_splicer/README.md

 # Database splicer
-These scripts allow a user to dynamically extract data from a database, and dynamically insert that data into a different database.
+Database splicer allows users to dynamically extract data from a database, and dynamically insert that data into a different database.

 Its purpose is to enable users move or upsert chunks of data from one database to another.